Overholtk/reading-notes/day1-notes.md

   1. An ordered list is created by placing the number one with a period in front of each list item.
      1. A sub line of any item may be added by indenting the next line
   1. ex: ``` 1.
 This is a list item```

                 ``` 1.
 This is it's sub item```

   **Images** can be added to a webpage by entering the text you want to represent it as well as the image's address into the following line of example code:

-Say this d20 gif is the image you would like to enter:
 ```![Text](Image Address or URL)```

 If successful, the image should appear in text: